 Solar flares are observed across a broad spectrum of energies, from $10^{24}$ to $10^{33}$ ergs, over time scales ranging from minutes to hours.
 Smaller-scale events occur more frequently.
 Flares with energies of $10^{27}$ ergs were first detected in hard X-rays \citep{Lin1984}, while smaller soft X-ray flares were discovered in active regions \citep{Shimizu1994}.
 Quiet Sun nanoflares with energies of $10^{24}$ erg were identified in hard X-rays within polar coronal holes \citep{Koutchmy1997} and active regions \citep{Hannah_2008, warmuth2020thermal, battaglia2021stix, fletcher2011observational}.

 The released energy is widely thought to originate from the magnetic field through the sudden dissipation of current sheets within twisted loops \citep[see e.g.,][]{DemoulinPriest1996}.
 Magnetic reconnection occurs in both the corona and the chromosphere/transition region \citep[e.g.,][]{Syrovatskii1971, Litvinenko1999}, and a direct relationship has been established between the magnetic field and the heat input \citep{Rosner1978, Golub1980, Peres81}.
 The high temperature of the solar corona is sustained by a continuous heat input of approximately $3 \times 10^5$ ergs cm$^{-2}$ s$^{-1}$ \citep{Withbroe1977}. \citet{Parker1988_1} proposed that the dissipation of unresolved current sheets could provide this heating, coining the term "nanoflares" for events with a minimal expected energy of $6\times 10^{24}$ ergs per event in an entire active region loop.
-The corona is composed of numerous small-scale current sheets that dissipate in clusters \citep[see also][]{Gold1964, Petschek1964, Syrovatskii1971, Parker1972, Priest1981, Priest1998, klimchuk2015key, klimchuk2006solving}, though their typical energy was below the sensitivity threshold of earlier instruments \citep{Golub2010}.
+The corona might then be powered by numerous small-scale current sheets that dissipate in clusters \citep[see also][]{Gold1964, Petschek1964, Syrovatskii1971, Parker1972, Priest1981, Priest1998, klimchuk2015key, klimchuk2006solving}, though their typical energy was below the sensitivity threshold of earlier instruments \citep{Golub2010}.